 The jabbing continued later on into the year after the Patriots played the Broncos and Belichick was asked about some questionable offensive pass interference calls on TE Rob Gronkowski.
 “Talk to the league, I’m sure they have all the answers on that.”
 You might not be able to tell, but Belichick is referring to Fisher.
 If those plays had been reviewable, perhaps Belichick could have avoided the penalty, but Jeff Fisher and the rest of the competition committee didn’t want the rule to change.
 They even disagreed on moving the extra point back.
 Ultimately, Belichick got it his way, and the extra point was moved back, but not before Fisher could chime in saying “Personally, I don’t want to kick a 19-yard field goal to win a game and then miss a 35-yard extra point in Green Bay when it’s 20 degrees to lose a game” If it hasn’t been made clear already, Belichick and Fisher disagree on absolutely E-V-E-R-Y-T-H-I-N-G.

 Belichick and Fisher have each been a head coach in the NFL for 22 seasons.
 Their careers over that time could not be more different.
 Belichick has been the class of the league and Fisher has somehow survived year after year despite his lack of success.
 When they meet on the field, it's no contest.
 Belichick has outscored Fisher 59-0 and 45-7 in their last 2 contests.
 While Belichick will be remembered for winning multiple Super Bowl championships, Fisher will be remembered for his losing.
 From 1 yard short, to the 8-8 jokes, Fisher will always be the guy who could never get over the hump.
-They are the NFL's Yin and Yang.
-Fisher is just 3 losses away from being the losingest coach in NFL history.
+They are the NFL's Ying and Yang.
+Fisher is just 3 losses away from being the losing-est coach in NFL history.
 Belichick is 4th all time in wins.
 Belichick has one of the best passing attacks of all time.
 Fisher plays through his run game.
 Belichick refuses to draft skill position players with his first few picks.
-Fisher drafted a running back and wide receiver top 10.
+Fisher drafted a running back and wide receiver top 10 in his last few drafts.
 Shall I go on?